Non-complying vehicles are only offered conditional registration if it is safe to do so and a complying vehicle cannot perform the function.

 Care will be take in approving the use of golf buggies on roads.
 These vehicles are not constructed for road use and present a road safety risk when mixing with other traffic.
 If a fully complying vehicle can perform the function for which registration is sought, the application may not be approved.

 Conditions of operation will restrict the use of these vehicles to road-related areas such as, but not limited to, caravan parks, retirement villages and entertainment and sporting venues.
 Limited road access will only be allowed as a means of travelling between two road-related areas.

 The elderly and people with disabilities may apply for permission to drive a golf buggy short distances along roads and road-related areas to a nearby golf course.
 Applicants must provide medical evidence explaining their lack of mobility and the reasons why they cannot float, hire or store the vehicle at the golf course.
-A police or road safety assessment of the route is required before it is approved.

 Note: Medical evidence and the reasons why they cannot float, hire or store the vehicle at the golf course is not required for renewal unless there is some doubt that the customer still meets the above requirements.

 - All lighting must be fitted as near as possible to the position specified in Schedule 2 of the Road Transport (Vehicle Registration) Regulation 2017.